vostpt/api/README.md

 ```

 ## Occurrences
-Some occurrences are ingested via third party API/web services.
-In order to fetch occurrence data, service clients are periodically executed.
+Some occurrences are ingested from third party API/web services.
+In order to fetch those, service clients will be periodically executed.

 Make sure the main job scheduler is properly set:
 ```txt